 Thanks - Giving: The Five Best Quotes on Gratitude from the Ancient Philosophers

-There is one thing the ancient philosophers, modern mystics, psychologists and mindfulness experts all agree on: The key to living intentionally is to be grateful.
+There is one thing the ancient philosophers, modern mystics, psychologists and mindfulness experts all agree on: The key to a happy life, to living intentionally.... is to walk on this earth in gratitude.
 "Giving thanks" is the expression of gratitude, and gratitude is the gateway to happiness.

 Here are five of the most potent and enduring capsules of wisdom our species has produced: